FabianSieper/TerraformDependencyVisualizer/README.md

 4. If the tool encounters any issues or cannot find any dependencies, an error or informational message will be displayed.
 Make sure to provide a valid Terraform file and ensure that your Git repositories are accessible.

 5. To analyze another file, repeat steps 2-4.

+### Generated Images

+When the Terraform Dependency Analyzer successfully generates a dependency tree, it will create an image of the tree using Graphviz.
+This image will be stored in the same directory as the script with the filename `dependency_tree.png`.

+You can open the image using any image viewer or editor that supports PNG files to view the visual representation of your Terraform project's dependency tree.